curiousDTU/C-programming-repo/README.md

 # C-programming-repo
-repository for beginner C programs
+repository of C programs for beginners